 If you don’t have a spot where you can garden in your yard or gardening is too difficult, you might want to consider something like container gardening.
 Regardless of how big or small your garden is, there are certainly health benefits.
 In addition to fitness, other gardening health benefits include: stress relief, heart health improvement, better dexterity, lowered risk of dementia and better nutrition.
 Gardening can also help you to feel more in touch with nature, which naturally improves your mood.

-Many lung disease sufferers who were unable to garden like they used to have been able to get back into the hobby after undergoing stem cell therapy.
+Many lung disease sufferers who were unable to garden like they used to have been able to get back into the hobby after undergoing cellular therapy.
 One Lung Institute patient, Jean H., commented, “After treatment I get right back to gardening.”
 Another patient, Audrey S., stated, “I’ll be able to go berry picking next summer.
 We have premium blueberries in Alaska.”
 If you or a loved one suffers from lung disease, the Lung Institute may be able to help.
-Please contact one of our patient coordinators today by calling (800) 729-3065 to see if you qualify for stem cell therapy.
+Please contact one of our patient coordinators today by calling (800) 729-3065 to see if you qualify for cellular therapy.